cisagov/ScubaGear/baselines/exo.md

 Outlook, Outlook on the web, iOS Mail, and Outlook for iOS and Android—do not use Simple Mail Transfer Protocol Authentication (SMTP AUTH) to send email messages.
 SMTP AUTH is only needed for applications outside of Outlook that send email messages.
-MFA cannot be enforced while using SMTP Auth.
+Multi-factor authentication (MFA) cannot be enforced while using SMTP Auth.
 Proceed with caution if SMTP Auth needs to be enabled for any use case.

 ### Policies